DelftMercurians/delftmercurians.github.io/content/members.md

 ## Thijs {{< flag nl "Netherlands" >}}

 {{< chip blue "Hardware" >}}<br>
-I'm a Second year computer science student who is always open for a new challenge.
+I'm a Third year computer science student who is always open for a new challenge.
 My goal is to learn a lot and contribute to a fierce team of 6 robots that is to be reckoned with.

 <br>